 For most virtual and live events, it makes sense to have Participants Sign In First enabled, otherwise, it could be jarring to answer the first Poll or Trivia Game question and then have to complete a sign-in form.

 For Seminar Plan users or higher, when the Auto-Generate Names feature is enabled, Crowdpurr will create a random fun nickname for each participant who joins your Experience.
 Examples are DaisyFlower5, SunSurfer2, FastFlyer1, or SunriseSkater9.
 This can be helpful for keeping participants anonymous, as the Rankings Leaderboard won't display their actual names, nor for your users' posts on Social Walls.

-It will also prevent your participants from entering inappropriate names when joining your experience.
-A participant's nickname is one of the few pieces of data actually displayed to your entire crowd on the Rankings Leaderboard for Trivia and Bingo Games.
-A precautionary measure is to not allow participants to enter their own nickname.
+It will also prevent your participants from entering inappropriate names when joining your Experience.
+A participant's nickname is one of the few pieces of data actually displayed to your entire crowd on the Rankings Leaderboard for Trivia and Bingo Games so a precautionary measure is to not allow participants to enter their own nicknames.
 If you are worried about participants entering something cheeky, this setting will stop that.
 However, you can always remove participants manually in the Participants section after they've joined.

 |A sign-in page with Auto-Generate Names enabled|